What is a joint credit card?

 And of course, there’s always a middle ground to be found between joint credit cards versus each having your own credit card.
 Perhaps a couple could each have their own credit card or debit card for discretionary spending, and have one joint credit card that is used to pay all shared bills, such as housing, fuel, electricity bills, and groceries.

 Whether you decide to choose a joint credit card, individual cards, or a mix of both methods, finding a card that suits your financial choices is essential.
-You can use our website to compare credit card providers that offer joint credit cards:
+You can use our website to compare credit card providers:

 Learn more about Credit Cards